 Bubble Bread, Monkey Bread, Pull Apart Bread — whatever you call it, this buttery, light loaf is a lot of fun at parties or just regular weeknight dinner.
 The last time I made bubble bread for guests it disappeared seconds.
 That version used frozen bread dough.
 For yesterday’s version, I pulled out the stand mixer and made a scratch whole wheat bubble bread that was just as good.

-The recipe is based on one from a little Pillsbury booklet called 100 New Bundt Ideas published in 1977.
+This recipe is based on one from a little Pillsbury booklet called 100 New Bundt Ideas published in 1977.
 Some of the book’s recipes really fit the stereotype of 70s food (congealed rice in a Bundt pan with pineapple, cranberries — you get the idea), but other recipes are brilliant, including cheesecake made in a Bundt pan and one I made a while back called Cinnamon Crown Cake.
 This recipe was a tad more mainstream, but still delightful and not too difficult to make with the assistance of a stand mixer.

 Seeded Whole Wheat Bubble Bread